ligurio/awesome-ttygames/README.md

 ### [imperium](https://empiredirectory.net/)

-Imperium is a game of intergalactic exploration, warfare, and economics.
+is a game of intergalactic exploration, warfare, and economics.
 Imperium has no set goal, and fairly flexible rules about what you can do, thus, while a single player could run their own game just for the fun of exploration, they would be missing out on most of the aspects of the game with no one to compete against.

 ### [Infinite Cave Adventure](http://www.dungeon.name)

-A roguelike game.
+is a roguelike game.

 **Play**: ```telnet dungeon.name 20028```